mthlongwane/kotlinPlayground/README.md

 ./gradlew tasks

 ```
-Common commards are:
+Common commands are:
 run - Runs this project as a JVM application
 build - Assembles and tests this project.

 ## How to use this project

-All Files are self contained and folders organise related files.
+All Files are self-contained and folders organise related files.

 ## Credits